mxashlynn/Parquet/README.md

 Please see https://github.com/mxashlynn/ParquetClassLibrary/wiki for more information.

+# Version 0.1.0 Warning

+Code and documentation are incomplete and under rapid development.
+Expect frequent breaking changes.
+Maybe don't use this yet; when the Pre-Alpha Vertical Slice milestone]( is hit the project should be much more usable.

 # Credits
 - Primary coding and design by Paige Ashlynn.
 - Special thanks for code help to Isabelle Gould and Ashley Hauck.